waterlinked/docs/docs/underwater-gps/bluerov-integration.md

 ## Introduction

-The revised Water Linked Underwater GPS is designed with a connection interface that has power-line communication (PLC) capabilities through the [BlueROV2 Integration Kit](https://waterlinked.com/store/).
+The revised Water Linked Underwater GPS is designed with a connection interface that has power-line communication (PLC) capabilities through the [BlueROV2 Integration Kit](https://waterlinked.com/product/bluerov2-integration-kit/).

 The Water Linked BlueROV2 Integration Kit provides the necessary components to seamlessly connect the BlueROV2 and the Underwater GPS.

-This page specifically covers using the BlueROV2 Integration Kit to connect the Underwater GPS with the BlueRobotics BlueROV2.
+The following steps specifically covers using the [BlueROV2 Integration Kit](https://waterlinked.com/product/bluerov2-integration-kit/) to connect the Underwater GPS with the BlueRobotics BlueROV2.
+For other configurations, see [BlueROV2 integration without integration kit](#bluerov2-integration-without-integration-kit).

 ## Parts and tools

 The [Locator-A1](../locators/locator-a1.md) and [Locator-U1](../locators/locator-u1.md) are the only Locators that will work together with the BlueROV2 Integration Kit as the Locator bulkhead on the Underwater GPS will be altered and used for connection to the BlueROV2.
+For other Locators, see [BlueROV2 integration without integration kit](#bluerov2-integration-without-integration-kit).

 ### You will need